AI search

 We did this for 30+ crypto brands over the last quarter.
 The same pattern shows up every time: the first result is almost never a brand-owned page.
 It's a Reddit thread.
 Sometimes two.
 Sometimes the whole top-5.

-This isn't a coincidence and it isn't a Reddit-conspiracy.
-It's the search engine optimising for what users actually want: a discussion with multiple voices, lived experience, and a comment thread you can read instead of a marketing page that you can't trust.
+This is the search engine optimising for what users actually want: a discussion with multiple voices, lived experience, and a comment thread that reads honest rather than a marketing page that reads conflicted.
+Coincidence and conspiracy theories both miss the mechanic.

 Quick answer

-For almost every commercial crypto query — [brand] review, [brand] vs alternatives, best non-KYC swap — the first result on Google is a Reddit thread, not a brand-owned page.
-We checked 30+ brands in Q1 2026 and the pattern is consistent.
+For almost every commercial crypto query ([brand] review, [brand] vs alternatives, best non-KYC swap), the first result on Google is a Reddit thread, not a brand-owned page.
+We checked 30+ brands in Q1 2026 (240-query sample) and the pattern is consistent.
 Three structural reasons: dwell time, linkable substance, and AI-search amplification, since Perplexity, ChatGPT search and Google AI Overviews all over-index on Reddit.
-You have two options: fight it with more brand SEO content that won't outrank a thread, or live inside the threads users actually read.
+Brands have two options: fight it with more brand SEO that won't outrank a thread, or live inside the threads users actually read.
+The commercial work is Reddit GEO.
+The full how-it-works on the channel is Reddit marketing.

 Why Reddit ranks (and your landing page doesn't)